renoutg/presence2mqtt/README.md

 ## Logging in
 Next check the container logs for the authentication url and device id.
 `docker logs -f presence2mqtt`
 Follow the url, enter the generated device id, log in and authorize your just created app
 Go back to you container logs and you should now see your logged in
 Your presence and activity will no be published to mqtt every 30 seconds
-The authetication tokens are max 1 hour valid, the app will automtically renew the tokens
+The authentication tokens are max 1 hour valid, the app will automtically renew the tokens

 ## Home Assistant
 In home assistant mqtt sensors can easily be added, for example